Thomas-A-Reinert/Understrap-Documentation/docs/0.8.2/installation/via-wordpress-theme-installer.md

 toc: false
 ---

+## What is the difference between distributions on WordPress.org and Github?

+The [release on WordPress.org](https://wordpress.org/themes/understrap/){:target="_blank"} is the official *stable* version that is also available through WordPress built in theme installer.

+The [release on Github](https://github.com/understrap/understrap){:target="_blank"} is the current development or “cutting edge” version.
+You can also download it from there.
+But you should use it at your own risk.
+You are also cordially invited to fork it from there, participate in UnderStrap´s development or post any issue you may stumble upon.

 ## Standard WordPress Theme Installation

 You can install UnderStrap just like any other theme from [WordPress.org](https://wordpress.org/themes/understrap/){:target="_blank"}.
 This means you can install it from your WordPress´ backend just like any other theme.